ayushlalshrestha/resources-and-bookmarks/domains/aws/Training 12 - SQS & SNS.md

     - Standard: A message could be delivered more than once, no order guarantee
     - FIFOs: Maintains ordering, can only publish to SQS
 - eg. S3 bucket could write events into an SNS

-Kinesis: Real time streaming of Big data
-- Kinesis data streams
-    - capture, process & store data streams
-    - similar to kafka, with shards (as brokers in kafka) and partitions (each partition is stored in a different shard)
-    - A partition key is hashed to point to a shard which stores the message
-    - Producers: Kinesis Agent, AWS SDK for Java, KPL (kinesis producer library)
-    - Consumers: Kinesis data analytics, KCL (kinesis consumer library)
-- Kinesis data firehose
-    - load data streams into AWS data store (eg. S3)
-    - acts as a store_handler
-- Kinesis data analytics
-    - take data from sources like data stream, firehose
-    - analyze data streams with SQL or Apache Flink
-    - stream processing with SQL statements

-Amazon MQ as alternative to RabbitMQ